origoss-labs/charts/charts/corteza/README.md

 ### Google Cloud (GCP) configuration

 This configuration is tailored for clusters running on Google Cloud Platform (GCP) and uses the Google Cloud Ingress controller.
 Select this setup if your cluster is hosted on GCP.
+Note that the `server.ingress.controller` must be set to `gcp` in order to use the Google Cloud Ingress controller.

 ```yaml
 global: